sdrendall/grayLabTools/README.md

 #### Using the script on Orchestra ####

-Orchestra can be used to run this script in parellel, on many images, to produce results for a large data set very quickly.
+Orchestra can be used to run this script on many images in parallel to produce results for a large data set very quickly.
+The find command is very useful for this.
+More to come....